TheZeury/Arxetipo/docs/src/users-manual/command-runtime.md

 A practical usage of the full control is to get AST from the parser for other purposes.

-You can pass your interpreter to the parser as long as the type implemented `operator<<(const CommandASTStatementNode&)`:
+You can pass your own interpreters to the parser as long as they implemented `operator<<(const CommandASTStatementNode&)`:

 ```cpp
 struct MyInterpreter {